weecology/lab-manual/Forecasting-ideas.md

       scales using paleo data
     * Can we combine paleo and modern data to improve our forecasts at intermediate time-scales
+    * Neptune Sandbox Berlin (http://www.nsb-mfn-berlin.de/) has a database of paleo forams.
+Might only be occurrence data, though.
 * Iterative forecasting
     * Assess benefits and approaches to iterative forecasting by starting with a small chunk of time-series (in, say, BBS) and applying iterative tools as each